OuhscBbmc/redcap-manual-v1/for-contributors/outline-draft.md

 1. Part: Server Admin
     1. Chapter: Vocabulary for server administration
     1. Chapter: security consideration for Server Admin

 1. Part: FAQ
-    1. Can't log in: see troublshooters (each troubleshooter has a FAQ entry that hyperlinks to the full troubleshooter)
+    1. Can't log in: see troubleshooters (each troubleshooter has a FAQ entry that hyperlinks to the full troubleshooter)

 1. Troubleshooter
     1. Chapter: Can't log in
     1. Chapter: Branching logic isn't working